gregwebs/haskell-xss-sanitize/README.md

 Detail
 ========
 This is not escaping!
-Escaping html does prevents XSS attacks.
+Escaping html does prevent XSS attacks.
 Strings (that aren't meant to be HTML) should be HTML escaped to show up properly and to prevent XSS attacks.
-However, escaping will ruin the display of the actual HTML.
+However, escaping will ruin the display of actual HTML.

 This function removes any HTML tags or attributes that are not in its white-list.
 This may sound picky, but most HTML should make it through unchanged, making the process unnoticeable to the user but giving us safe HTML.